cellgeni/grnboost2-configuration/README.md

 These scripts execute the vsn-pipelines nextflow pipeline: https://vsn-pipelines.readthedocs.io

-Some slight alterations have been made to the repository for Sanger specific analysis.
-Please contact the Cellular Genetics Informatics team to discuss of you want to run the pipeline yourself.
+Some slight alterations have been made to the repository for Sanger specific analysis, if you want to run this pipeline yourself then do:
+`git clone git@github.com:cellgeni/vsn-pipelines.git`

+Next, you will need to alter the script to point to the cloned repository `main.nf` i.e:
+`nextlfow run -C /path/to/config run /path/to/cloned/repo/main.nf`

 A singularity image generated from the dockerfile is available on the FARM at: `/nfs/cellgeni/singularity/images/grnboost.sif`